An overview of 6 popular tax-saving options

 Interest: 8% compounded half yearly on a 5-year tenure

 Tenure: 5 years.
-Backed by the government, this is one of the safest investment option available at post-offices, which is used by many to create a regular monthly income stream after retirement.
+Backed by the government, this is one of the safest investment options available at post-offices, which is used by many to create a regular monthly income stream after retirement.

 This is a long-term savings instrument established by the Central Government, which offers tax concessions on savings as well as withdrawal after the lock-in period.
 A maximum of 12 deposits are allowed in a financial year.